 The previous map, I.G., indicates the extent of area in the Snow King Planned Resort District area that is pursuant to this Master Plan.
-This map differs from the "Extent of the PRD" map, J.B., because it excludes the "Existing Condominium Areas" (Parcels 2- A, 2-B, 2-C, 2-D and 2-E and also referred to as "Sub-Area #6").
+This map differs from the "Extent of the PRD" map, J.B., because it excludes the "Existing Condominium Areas" (Parcels 2- A, 2-B, 2-C, 2-D and 2-E ).
 For planning purposes, the remaining 62.364 Acres has been subdivided into five Sub-Areas.
 These areas are described on page IV D., SUB-AREA PLAN.
-Extent of This Master Plan• Sub-Areas 1-6
+Extent of This Master Plan• Sub-Areas 1-5.